SuperDisk

 The SuperDisk LS-120 is a high-speed, high-capacity alternative to the 90 mm (3.5 in), 1.44 MB floppy disk.
-The SuperDisk hardware was created by 3M's storage products group Imation in 1997, with manufacturing chiefly by Matsushita.
+The SuperDisk hardware was created by 3M's storage products group Imation in 1996, with manufacturing chiefly by Matsushita.

 The SuperDisk had little success in North America; with Compaq, Gateway and Dell being three of only a few OEMs who supported it.
-It was more successful in Asia and Australia, where the second-generation SuperDisk LS-240 drive and disk was released.
+It was more successful in Asia and Australia, where the majority of second-generation SuperDisk LS-240 drives and disks were released.
+There was one model of LS-240 drive released in North America, by QPS.

+The widespread introduction of rewritable CD-ROMs around the same time undermined the role for the SuperDisk.
 SuperDisk worldwide ceased manufacturing in 2003.

 History

 The design of the SuperDisk system came from an early 1990s project at Iomega.
 It is one of the last examples of floptical technology, where lasers are used to guide a magnetic head which is much smaller than those used in traditional floppy disk drives.
 Iomega orphaned the project around the time they decided to release the Zip drive in 1994.
 The idea eventually ended up at 3M, where the concept was refined and the design was licensed to established floppy drive makers Matsushita and Mitsubishi.
 Other companies involved in the development of SuperDisk include Compaq and OR Technology.

 Matsushita continued development of the technology and released the LS-240.
 It has double the capacity of the LS-120 and the added feature of being able to format regular floppy disks to 32 MB capacity.
 However, this higher density comes at a price – the entire disk must be rewritten any time a change is made, much like early CD-RW media.

-A SuperDisk drive was used in two Panasonic digital cameras, the PV-SD4090 and PV-SD5000, which allowed them to use both SuperDisk (LS120) and 3.5" floppy disks as the memory media.
+A SuperDisk drive was used in two Panasonic digital cameras, the PV-SD4090 and PV-SD5000, which allowed them to use both SuperDisk (LS-120) and 3.5″ floppy disks as the memory media.